OXID-eSales/module-template/README.md

 * ensure module can be activated/deactivated without destroying the shop
 * ensure edge case safety like not logged in user directly calling module controller

-The great thing about codeception tests is, that they can create screenshot and html output in failure case, so you literally get a picture of the fail (`tests/Coreception/_output/`).
+The great thing about codeception tests is - they can create screenshot and html output in failure case, so you literally get a picture of the fail (`tests/Coreception/_output/`).

 **NOTE:** You should add groups to the codeception tests, generic test group for module and then